stevengreens10/CodingStrategyGame/README.md

 `game.GetEndCell()` returns the cell at the end of the maze.

+`game.IsCellReachable(Cell)` returns true if the player can move into the given cell.

 `game.Move(Direction)` will move the player in the specified direction.
 If there is a wall in the way, a warning message will appear in the console.
 Note that you may only move once each turn.

 The directions map to the following numbers: